All plan types/levels | |

 Open your Airtable home screen.

-Open the base hosting the record with the ID you want to review.
+Open the base with the record ID you want to find.

-Locate and expand the record with the record ID you want review.
+Expand the record with the ID you want to find.

 Finding field IDs